 Where to Stay in Copenhagen

 There are plenty of reasons to visit Copenhagen.
-The Danish capital is the perfect destination for pastry & coffee lovers, fine-dining gastronomes, and admirers of architecture, culture & art, etc. For one, I was there for the pastry scenes and was thoroughly impressed by them!
-Whatever your reason for visiting, where to stay in Copenhagen is then the next question as you want to find the perfect spot to enjoy the best of the city.
+The Danish capital is the perfect destination for pastry & coffee lovers, fine-dining gastronomes, and admirers of architecture, culture & art, etc. For one, I was there for the pastry scenes and was thoroughly impressed by them after spending 3 days in Copenhagen.
+Whatever your reason for visiting, where to stay in Copenhagen is the next question, as you want to find the perfect spot to enjoy the best of the city.
+And this article is here to help you with that.

 As you would’ve probably expected, accommodation in Copenhagen is not exactly the cheapest.
 But you can count on them to be full of Scandinavian charm with their stylish and aesthetic designs at every corner.
 Save/bookmark this article for where you should stay and the best hotels in Copenhagen for your next trip!